 Understand Multivariate Experiments

 Unlike A/B tests, multivariate experiments involve testing more than one element on a page in different combinations.
-This example will show how to test two different elements, meaning we will have four different variations total, as demonstrated below:
+This example will show how to test two different elements, meaning we will have four different variations in total, as demonstrated below:

 First, from the Experiments tab in your Convert account, select "New Experiment":